 In many instances, when a natural or man-made disaster strikes, you will not have enough time to get prepared, find emergency contact information, and gather important documents or emergency supplies - like food and water.
 In order to be prepared for any type of emergency, it is importatnt that you prepare ahead of time.
 Start by gathering and storing supplies that you might need.
 Copy important documents, like insurance cards/policies, medical information and contacts, bank accounts or other financial documents.
 Take time now to Safeguard Critical Documents & Valuables.

 Since you do not know where you will be when an emergency or disaster occurs, Build an Emergency Supply Kit for different locations - places where you and your family spend the most time:

 Don't be caught in a traffic jam, highway accident, or a breakdown without needed supplies - like jumper cables, a flare, a glass breaker or mobile phone.
 You might be stuck for a long time in either extreme heat or cold, so consider the weather when creating your car kit.
-Consider storing a blanket, gloves, an ice scraper, litter for traction and a small hand shovel during cold weather and snow.
+Consider storing the following items: blanket, gloves, an ice scraper, litter for traction and a small hand shovel during cold weather and snow.
 During the heat, be sure to travel with plenty of ice water to keep you cool.
 Check the weather and road conditions (WV511) before traveling.
 Sometime, it's best to stay home.
-See Edmund's DIY Emergency Car Kit.
+For more info, see Edmund's DIY Emergency Car Kit and Car Safety Info

 Help K to 12 graders and college bound students be prepared in case of an emergency.
 Primary school age children could keep extra food and water in their backpacks.
 Include a backpack emergency information card with contacts and critical medical information.
 If they take medicines regularly, or for a current health issue, check with school guidelines for bringing and administering medicines.
 College-bound students can prepare a "home-kit" for their dorm or apartment, as well as essentials for their car.
 Be sure to have them learn about their campus’s emergency plans, protocols and safety officers.